 Investments for the City are reported at fair value (generally based on quoted market prices) except for the position in in certain investment pools.
-The City's investment pools are 2a7-like pools and are reported at the net asset value per share (which approximates fair value) even though it is calculated using the amortized cost method.
-A 2a7-like pool is one which is not registered with the Securities and Exchange Commission ("SEC") as an investment company, but nevertheless has a policy that will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.
+The City's investment pools are reported at the net asset value per share (which approximates fair value) even though it is calculated using the amortized cost method.